-- I Knew It!: That Alternative is a prequel to Classic and Progressive.
+- I Knew It!: That Alternative was originally designed to be a prequel to Classic and Progressive.
+Whether or not it's actually a prequel in the final product is much more ambiguous, though.

 - The Other Darrin: Interestingly, Megumi Hayashibara voices Haruko (or rather, "Haruha") in Progressive, despite Mayumi Shintani reprising her role as Haruko in Alternative and Kari Wahlgren reprising the role in English for both seasons.